CLML-APEX/apex-cli/README.md

 **Apex-CLI** is a Node.js-based command-line tool that helps manage configuration settings for application development and deployment workflows, especially for containerized environments.

+The Readme.md is valid for up to v2.0 and RunID 47

 ---

 ## 🚀 Requirements